BenAgro314/JackalTourGuide/README.md

 The local planner has the responsibility of controlling the mobile base, providing the connection between the global plan and the robot.
 This local planner uses the ROS package [base\_local\_planner](http://wiki.ros.org/base_local_planner) which in turn uses [Dynamic Window Approach](https://ieeexplore.ieee.org/document/580977?arnumber=580977) algorithm to create a kinematic local trajectory for the Jackal.

-The parameter files for the planners can be found in src/jackal\_velodyne/params/
+The parameter files for the planners can be found in `src/jackal_velodyne/params/`.

 ## Simulation Details

 ### World Generation

 If the simulation is launched without specifying a world file to use (with the -l tag), then a new world is created.
-To create a world based on the supplied parameters, the file src/myhal\_simulator/worlds/myhal\_sim.world is written by the program world\_factory.cpp located in the myhal\_simulator package.
+To create a world based on the supplied parameters, the file `src/myhal_simulator/worlds/myhal_sim.world` is written by the program `world_factory.cpp` located in the `myhal_simulator` package.
-This file is based off of a template file called myhal\_template.txt located in the same directory, which includes some of the basic [SDF](http://sdformat.org/) for a Gazebo world, as well as various unchanging aspects of the simulation such as the model of the 5th floor of Myhal.
+This file is based off of a template file called `myhal_template.txt` located in the same directory, which includes some of the basic [SDF](http://sdformat.org/) for a Gazebo world, as well as various unchanging aspects of the simulation such as the model of the 5th floor of Myhal.
-This program reads the ROS parameter server for the various room, scenario, camera, plugin, and animation parameters and uses this information to write the SDF for the corresponding models into myhal\_sim.world.
+This program reads the ROS parameter server for the various room, scenario, camera, plugin, and animation parameters and uses this information to write the SDF for the corresponding models into `myhal_sim.world`.
 All the required actors (people), tables, chairs, and cameras are added by this program.

 ### World Control

-The dynamic elements of the world are controlled by a Gazebo world plugin called Puppeteer, located in src/myhal\_simulator/puppeteer.cpp.
+The dynamic elements of the world are controlled by a Gazebo world plugin called Puppeteer, located in `src/myhal_simulator/puppeteer.cpp`.
 This plugin is responsible for controlling the motion of the actors and cameras, as well as adding and dynamically modifying the models that allow for topics to be visualized in the Gazebo simulation.

 #### Actors

 Actors are the people in the simulation.
 They can have a variety of behaviors, most of which are based off of [Craig W. Reynolds, Steering Behaviors For Autonomous Characters](http://www.red3d.com/cwr/steer/gdc99/)
-The various types of actors are defined in src/myhal\_simulator/src/vehicles.cpp.
+The various types of actors are defined in `src/myhal_simulator/src/vehicles.cpp`.
 All actors follow some common rules and parameters such as collision avoidance with objects, one another, and the robot, as well as a maximum speed and acceleration.
 Currently available actor types include:

 - Wanderers, following the [Wander](http://www.red3d.com/cwr/steer/gdc99/) random steering behaviour.
 - Random Walkers, which walk to a random target found by ray-casting